eyolfson/research-2016-ecoop-artifact/README.md

 These results should be comparable to `~/results/protobuf.txt` after organization.
 Note that running the tests produces many `protobuf-build.log.XXXXX` files.
-The results of the paper corresponds to combining the results from all these files.
-The group script does combine all `protobuf-build.log.XXXXX` files.
-However the group script has different sections for each file, it is not a single report acorss all logs.
+While the `group.py` script does combine all build log files, the resulting file still contains a separate section for each build log file.
+We manually combined these sections and report combined results from all build logs.

 ### LevelDB